Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The role of pulsar Heating: The case of 47 Tucanae

-Figure ~\ref{fig:pulsarProfiles} shows the free electron density, neutral hydrogen density, temperature, and flow velocity radial profiles for a cluster modeled after 47 Tucanae when heating from the millisecond pulsar population is included.
-In this figure, heating from the main sequence winds is not considered.
-Contrasting the resulting density profiles to the upper limits for 47 Tucanae, we can determine the critical level of heating required to account for the observed gas densities, assuming this evacuation mechanism worked in isolation.
-The pulsar heating fraction $f_{\rm p}$ is normalized here to the main sequence heating rate, where $f_{\rm p}=1$ corresponds to the total amount of heating from the millisecond pulsar winds being equal to that expected to be supplied by main sequence stars.
-Models with $f_{\rm p} \approx 4.1 \times 10^{-2}$ are consistent with the free electron and neutral hydrogen density constraints.
-Other models shown in Figure~\ref{fig:pulsarProfiles} result in gas that is either too cold and dense ({\it black} line) or too hot and diffuse ({\it red} line) when compare to observations.
-We conclude that the pulsar energy injection needs to be much lower than the stellar wind contribution and, as a result, the currently poorly understood pulsar wind thermalization efficiency within the cluster's core must be small.
-This can be clearly seen in Figure~\ref{fig:compareHeating} by comparing the thermodynamical profiles generated by models that include pulsar heating with those that use main sequence stellar winds as the dominant energy injection mechanism.
-On the condition that the millisecond pulsars inject $5 \times 10^{34} {\rm erg\;s^{-1}}$, as inferred from the Galactic field population, the thermalization efficiency needs to be $\lesssim 1.7\%$.
-If the thermalization efficiency within the cluster's core was larger than this value, the observational constraints will be violated.
+Figure~\ref{fig:compareHeating} shows the free electron density, neutral hydrogen density, temperature, and flow velocity radial profiles for a cluster modeled after 47 Tucanae when heating from the millisecond pulsar population is included.
+With the wind population fraction is fixed at $f_{ j} = 0.75$ as it is in Figure~\ref{fig:compareHeating}, models with 0.0001$ \le f_{ p} \le$0.00012 are consistent with free electron and neutral hydrogen density constraints.
+Other models shown in Figure~\ref{fig:compareHeating} result in gas that is either too cold and dense (red region) or too hot and diffuse (blue region) when \rt{compared} to observations.
+As for the $f_{ j} = 0.75$ model ($\langle \dot{M} \rangle \approx 3.8 \times 10^{-13} \, {\rm M_\odot} yr^{-1}$, $\langle v_{\rm w} \rangle \approx 44 \, {\rm km s^{-1}}$), the rate of kinetic energy injected from winds alone is approximately a factor of $5 \times 10^{-4}$ lower than that ejected by the pulsars ($\dot{E}_{\Omega}$) we conclude that the \btt{efficiency of the} pulsar energy injection \btt{in heating the intracluster gas} needs to be lower than the stellar wind contribution and, as a result, the currently poorly understood pulsar wind thermalization efficiency within the cluster's core must be small.
+This can be clearly seen in Figure~\ref{fig:compareHeating} by comparing the thermodynamical profiles generated by models that include high levels of pulsar heating with those that include small levels.
+For reference, on the condition that the millisecond pulsars inject $5 \times 10^{34} {\rm erg\;s^{-1}}$, as inferred from the Galactic field population, the thermalization efficiency needs to be $\lesssim$0.002. \btt{This is in stark contrast to measurements approximating the thermalization fraction of the Crab nebula to be $\approx$10\% \citep[e.g.][]{smith2013} and models of pulsar-powered supernovae in which it is generally assumed that the total magnetar energy is thermalized throughout the remnant \citep{kasen2010}.}

+Finally, it is worth noting here that as total mass-loss rates and wind velocities ejected by the stellar population are sensitive to the mass and metallicity of the {\tt MIST-v1} model used so too will be the exact fraction of pulsar heating needed to evacuate the intracluster gas.